MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 Choose a runtime expression if you're working with [conditions](conditions.md) and [expressions](expressions.md).
 However, don't use a runtime expression if you don't want your empty variable to print (example: `$[variables.var]`).
 For example, if you have conditional logic that relies on a variable having a specific value or no value.
 In that case, you should use a macro expression.

 Typically a template variable is the standard to use.
-By leveraging template variables your pipeline will fully inject the variable value into your pipeline at pipeline compilation.
-This is helpful when attempting to debug pipelines as one can download the log files and evalute the fully expanded value that is being substituted in.
-Since it is being substituted in one should not leverage template syntax for sensitive values.
+By leveraging template variables, your pipeline will fully inject the variable value into your pipeline at pipeline compilation.
+This is helpful when attempting to debug pipelines.
+You can download the log files and evaluate the fully expanded value that is being substituted in.
+Since the variable is substituted in, you shouldn't leverage template syntax for sensitive values.

 ## Set variables in pipeline